Stomach Carcinoma: Symptoms and Treatments

 - Signet Ring Cell Carcinoma: A rare and aggressive form of adenocarcinoma.

-- Lymphoma: Cancer that begins in the stomach's lymphatic tissue.
+- Lymphoma: Cancer that begins in the lymphatic tissue of the stomach.

 - Gastrointestinal Stromal Tumor (GIST): Tumors arising from the stomach wall's interstitial cells.